10 Major Ports In Brazil

 UN/LOCODE: BR-VIT

-Porto de Vitória is located in the city of Vitória of the Espirito Santo Bay of Brazil.
-It lies on the shores of the Santa Marta River on Vitoria Bay’s either side.
+Porto de Vitória is located in the city of Vitória in the Espirito Santo Bay of Brazil.
+It lies on the shores of the Santa Marta River on either side of Vitoria Bay.

-The Vitória port is amongst the most difficult ports for ships to access in the country.
-It lacks investment in infrastructure to enhance access for large vessels.
-Hence, the port is extremely narrow and has stones and mountains, complicating their access.
+The Vitória port is amongst the most challenging ports for ships to access in the country.
+It lacks investment in infrastructure to enhance access to large vessels.
+Hence, the port is exceptionally narrow and has stones and mountains, complicating their access.
 It has traffic restrictions that limit the port’s use.

-As a result, Porto de Vitória is currently used mostly by cruise ships alongside ships and oil platform repairing.
-When it started showing signs of saturation, the Companhia Vale do Rio Doce established another port in the city of Vitória.
+As a result, Porto de Vitória is used mainly by cruise ships alongside ships and oil platform repairing.
+When it showed signs of saturation, the Companhia Vale do Rio Doce established another port in Vitória.

 Several projects for the improvement of the Port of Vitória have been outlined.
-However, their construction is still under process.
-It is desired to support the oil and gas industry of Brazil.
+However, their construction is still being processed.
+It is desired to support Brazil’s oil and gas industry.
 The port circulates a variety of products, including steel products, cocoa, cereal, and soluble coffee beans.
-Other main products are marble and granite, iron, pig iron, and bulk.
+Other main products are marble, granite, iron, pig iron, and bulk.

 Paranaguá, Paraná